roboscienceorg/book/source/Localization/MapRepresentation.rst

 Map Representation
 ------------------

 ..
 Note:: This section under development.
+Might be best to move this to the simulation section.

 The representation of the environment is reflected in the map.
 We have discussed several methods earlier such as metric or continuous